reshmakanghe/IndrayaniApp/README.md

 # IndrayaniApp

 Discription -
-As per discussion and presuming certain requirements we have prepared a rough outline of the proposal.
-Please find the details below.
 Dnyanjyoti Education wants to provide a facility for aspirants of the civil services.
 The user will be able to purchase and appear for the different exams, one or more times.
 Modules
-Login and sign-up for users- Home page
+- Login and sign-up for users
+- Home page
 - Popular exams
 - Upcoming exams
 - My score